centreon/centreon-documentation/versioned_docs/version-23.04/releases/centreon-os.md

   - Possibility to import automatically users
   - Possibility to manage manually or automatically groups
   - Possibility to manage manually or automatically roles
+- [Install] Removed Enterprise Linux version 7 and added version 9
+- [UX] Added German translation
 - [UI] Added new Centreon branding
+- [Widgets] Added the possibility to select a Meta-Service in the graph monitoring widget

 ## Centreon Collect